Health Clearance Requirement and COVID-19 Vaccine Requirement

 - IGRAs (Interferon-Gamma Release Assays) Blood test, QFT-GIT (QuantiFeron-TB Gold-in-Tube test), and T-Spot TB test done in the United States are accepted for TB clearance.

-- Returning/Transferring Students from a post-secondary Hawaiʻi school: Students who are re-enrolling at UH Hilo after an absence of 1 year or more or transferring from another post-secondary school in Hawaiʻi, may be cleared on the basis of their original certificate.
-Submit your original TB and MMR record or check with SMS if you have already submitted it.
+- Returning/Transferring Students from a post-secondary Hawaiʻi school: Students who are re-enrolling at UH Hilo after an absence of a semester or more or transferring from another post-secondary school in Hawaiʻi, may be cleared on the basis of their original documentation.
+Submit your original TB and MMR record and check with Student Medical Services.
+Please be aware of the "New Health Requirements" which now includes two documented Varicella immunizations (Chicken pox) and Tdap (Tetanus-diphtheria-acellular pertussis) given at age 10 years or older and after 2005.
 Those with a history of a positive TB test and a negative chest x-ray must complete the Tuberculosis Symptom Screening Form (PDF), linked on the Forms page.

 You must provide documentation of:

 - Two doses of live measles-containing vaccine, with at least one being an MMR is required, of students born after 1956.
 The first dose must have been given on or after 12 months-of-age and after January 1, 1968.
 Dose 2 must have been given at least a month after the first dose.
-Titers will no-longer be accepted.
+Titers are not accepted.

-- Two dose of Varicella (Chicken pox), exemption given to individuals born before 1980 or those with a documented disease by a medical provider.
+- Two dose of Varicella (Chicken pox), exemption given to individuals born in U.S. before 1980 or those with a documented disease by a medical provider.
+Titers are not accepted.

 A University of Hawaiʻi endorsed student health insurance plan is available for regular registered students taking six or more credits.
 To enroll, download the information and application from HMSA or call (800) 618-4672.
 You may also pickup a brochure in the Student Medical Services office.
 International students on non-immigrant visas must have proof of health insurance and present such proof to the international student advisor prior to registration.